 There’s always a lot going on in Duluth, and its theater scene is no exception.
 Five professional companies, including the Duluth Playhouse, Renegade Theater Company and Rubber Chicken comedy troupe, offer a wide variety of performances year-round.

 Other cities that boast multiple theater companies include Mankato, Rochester and St. Cloud.
-And then there are towns where one theater is all it takes to draw a crowd, including Willmar’s Barn Theatre, which celebrates its 50th anniversary this season.
+And then there are towns where one theater is all it takes to draw a crowd, including Willmar’s Barn Theatre, which recently celebrated its 50th anniversary.

 Find more upcoming performances in the arts calendar, or search for performing arts groups and venues statewide.